spanska/google-home-notifier-python/README.md

 `/facebook/messenger/say`

 This will send a message to one of your friend on facebook messenger.
-You need to provide two POST variables `user` and `message` to use it.
+You need to provide two POST variables `to` and `message` to use it.

 `/google/home/adapter?token=messenger` and